vantezzen/dontbugme/README.md

 DontBugMe is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/dontbugme/) and [chrome web store](https://chrome.google.com/webstore/detail/dontbugme/mknlnngolpglmlcadgdmlaokbfgppmma).
 You can also install this extension on Firefox by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".

+## Translation
+Help us translate DontBugMe into your language by [creating a new issue with your translation](https://github.com/vantezzen/dontbugme/issues/new?assignees=&labels=&template=provide-translation.md&title=%5BTranslation%5D+LANGUAGE).

 ## Contributing
 Please fork this repository and create a new pull request to contribute to it.